mottosso/Qt.py/DOCKER.md

 Other noteworthy things:

-- PySide cannot be built with anything newer than Python 3.4.
+- PySide cannot be built with anything newer than Python 3.4, but this version check was removed in the PySide fork used.
 - SIP is used by both PyQt4 and PyQt5 and its version must therefore be chosen carefully.
 - PySide2 does not have a maintained `__version__` string.